 Are you willing and able to calmly talk to your spouse about how assets will be divided, children will be cared for, and child support and/or alimony payments will be made?
 If so, an uncontested divorce may be the perfect option.

 At Wilson Brown, PLLC, we always recommend that couples filing for divorce try to work out mutual terms for the separation first.
 Just keep in mind that division of assets and expenses will be a critical part of this discussion.

 An uncontested San Antonio divorce generally results in less hostility and anger, which makes it easier for divorcing couples to move quickly through to the legal process.
 Avoiding a contentious and expensive contested divorce can restore some semblance of a relationship with your ex-spouse, which is extremely important if children are involved.
 If you believe you and your spouse can be cordial towards one another, then pursuing an uncontested divorce may be the best way to proceed.

 What Will My Spouse and I Need to Agree On?

-Several key issues will need to negotiated, regardless of whether it’s a contested or uncontested divorce.
+Several key issues will need to negotiate, regardless of whether it’s a contested or uncontested divorce.
 As you’re going through this process, it’s important that both parties work to overcome disagreements as they arise.
 When considering a divorce, you’ll need to discuss: